MarioWindsor/vaswani-website/projects/brentwood.md

     - Round-the-clock security and CCTV surveillance
-  sub-heading: Designed for a Balanced Lifestyle
+  sub-heading: Spaces That Bring Life Together
 location:
   heading: Brookefield Junction
   sub-heading: Brentwood offers residents both calmness at home and the comfort of